-Now that we’re all used to Zoom for work and play and the dust is settled, we can reflect on the question – do Zoom piano lessons really work?
+Now that we’re used to Zoom for work and play and the dust is settled, we can reflect on the question – do Zoom piano lessons really work?

 Some teachers couldn’t find a way to make their in person lessons translate to zoom.
 They resisted the limitations it placed on their usual ways of doing things.
 Some even quit teaching entirely.

 Others found ways to embrace it, and make it work.
 Here’s what I learned.

 Embracing teaching piano on Zoom